agentzh/amazon-polly-batch/README.md

 Amazon Polly is a text-to-speech service API which gives human-like voices of good quality.
 This toolkit makes it easy to convert large volumes of text (like e-books) into audio books of the MP3 format.

+The input plain text file for the `txt2ssml.pl` tool should use the following convention:

+Each paragraph should be in its own separate line, no line breaks should be inserted in the middle of a paragraph.

+The `txt2ssml.pl` tool treats each non-empty line as a paragraph.
+A short-enough paragraph is treated as a title.
+Empty lines are ignored and removed.
+Leading spaces and trailing spaces in each paragraph are automatically removed.
+Successive spaces are squeezed into a single space.

 Below is a sample MP3 file generated from 2 small book sections: